boldbi/bold-bi-docs/docs/working-with-data-sources/data-modeling/configuring-data-filters.md

    ![Selected filters condition](/static/assets/working-with-datasource/images/selectedfilterscondition.PNG#max-width=100%)

-   > **NOTE:**  By default, AND operation will be handled in between two conditions.
-The operator can be changed to OR operation if needed.
+   > **NOTE:**  By default, the AND operation will be used between two conditions.
+The operator can be changed to OR if necessary.

-   Click `OK` to save defined data filter conditions.
+   Click `OK` to save the defined data filter conditions.

-   Click `Close` or the Close icon at top right corner of the window to close the Filters window.
+   Click `Close` or the Close icon at the top right corner of the window to close the Filters window.

 #### Parameters
 Filter the records based on the dashboard parameter values.
-This lets you dynamically change the parameter values from both the view and preview modes.
+This allows for dynamically changing the parameter values in both view and preview modes.

-   Click on the `Parameters` option as follows.
+   Click on the `Parameters` option as shown below.

    ![Parmeters Option](/static/assets/working-with-datasource/images/parameteroption.png)

-   Select the desired parameter lists from the following dropdown.
+   Select the desired parameter lists from the dropdown menu.
 The first parameter will be selected by default.

    ![Parmeters List](/static/assets/working-with-datasource/images/parameterlists.png)

    The following example displays data where the selected table column is equal to the chosen dashboard parameter.
-To create parameters, follow the instructions provided in the [configuring dashboard parameters](/working-with-data-sources/dashboard-parameter/configuring-dashboard-parameters/)
+To create parameters, follow the instructions provided in [configuring dashboard parameters](/working-with-data-sources/dashboard-parameter/configuring-dashboard-parameters/)

    ![Data Preview](/static/assets/working-with-datasource/images/datapreview.png)

-   For a date column with a date range type, it will show date format parameters only.
+   For a date column with a date range type, only date format parameters will be shown.

    ![Parameter Date filter](/static/assets/working-with-datasource/images/paramdatefilter.png)

-   > **NOTE:**  We have only provided support for dimensions, measures, and date columns with date range types.
+   > **NOTE:**  Support is only provided for dimensions, measures, and date columns with date range types.

 ### Deleting a filter condition

-   Remove a filter condition by clicking the highlighted icon at the right of the respective filter condition.
+   Remove a filter condition by clicking the highlighted icon on the right of the respective filter condition.

    ![Delete filter condition](/static/assets/working-with-datasource/images/deletefiltercondition.png)